Contents

 It’s significant that the two images of powerful women above are advertising the company’s sportswear collection; fascist imagery and sports imagery are deeply intertwined.
 One of the earliest evangelists for what we now recognise as sport was the 19th century “father of gymnastics,” Friedrich Ludwig Jahn.
 Jahn was a German nationalist at a time when Germany was composed of dozens of minor principalities.
 Dismayed at how easily Napoleon’s armies overran these German states, Jahn and his buddies decided that the German people needed to man up a little.
 The new pastime of gymnastics, they were convinced, would assert the macho values needed to resist foreign invaders and build a strong, unified German nation.
 Gymnastics would promote a vision of healthy masculinity: muscular, proud, confident, competitive.
 It went without saying that these were specifically masculine values; from the beginning, women were excluded from all but the most basic gymnastic exercises.

 Gymnastics clubs spread all over the German states, and their success became an inspiration for other sporting movements.
 Whatever their meaning in 19th century politics, the macho German nationalism they promoted had by the 20th century become a major political ingredient of Nazism.
-The Nazis embraced almost everything about sport: its culture of the muscular male body, its celebration of power through strengh, its Darwinian competition, its victories of the strong over the weak, its deeply ingrained misogyny.
+The Nazis embraced almost everything about sport: its culture of the muscular male body, its celebration of power through strength, its Darwinian competition, its victories of the strong over the weak, its deeply ingrained misogyny.
 They gloried in the bombast of the 1936 Berlin Olympics, which set the standard that all subsequent sports imagery strove to emulate.
 When you witness today’s athletic musclemen bound into a sports arena to do battle, Carl Orff’s Carmina Burana blaring in the background, you witness a thoroughly fascistic occasion in sound and appearance and essence.

 Look, I watch this crap as much as anyone, and I won’t deny that there are positives to be redeemed even from sporting occasions like these.
 Sport has the potential to inspire wonder and confidence and progress: it has in the past given a voice to remarkable figures like Jack Johnson and Muhammad Ali, who would otherwise have been unheard.
 But figures like this are the exception to the general rule.
 The culture of sport is still predominantly nationalistic, conservative, and sexist.
 Sports participants and fans and commentators are still predominantly men, and for most of them, their favourite sport is a welcome refuge from women.
 Misogynistic slurs lie ready on their lips.
 They celebrate the same old exclusive macho values.